nictuku/stardew-rocks/README.md

 # stardew-rocks

-This provides a client for Windows sends Stardew Valley saved games to a fanout queue.
+Stardew Rocks is a tool for Stardew Valley that sends saved games to a distributed queue of mod developers!

 Developers can watch that queue and do cool things with the saved files.